Today's Viewpoint: A MarshBerry Publication

 Common challenges of structural partnerships

 2. Owners do not have a clear, strategic plan for perpetuation or effective performance incentives.
-Lack of effective long-term performance incentives leads to significant risk of competitors looking to poach top producers.
+Lack of effective long-term performance incentives leads to a significant risk of competitors looking to poach top producers.
 It’s helpful to make sure younger producers are buying into the strategy of the brokerage.
 Firms can benefit from effectively grooming their next generation of leaders.
-Partners may have a hard time convincing young producers to buy in when producers don’t agree with the strategic direction of the firm as decided by the majority owners.
+Partners may have a hard time convincing young producers to buy in when producers disagree with the strategic direction of the firm as decided by the majority owners.
 There’s a risk that these producers may be lured away by a competitor offering a better story around equity upside.

 Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230